Quince Harvest Guide

 In Toronto, they’re ripe in September through October.

 When to contact Not Far From The Tree to schedule a pick:

-We’ll need 3-5 days notice to organize a pick so contact us when the fruit is almost ripe at firstname.lastname@example.org or 647-769-7425.
-A good time to call is when the quince are a very pale green, almost yellow.
+We’ll need some advance notice to schedule your pick, so please submit a fruit pick request 3-5 days before your fruit is ready.
+A good time to do this is when the quince are a very pale green, almost yellow.